-OSHA requires specific information be provided to employees on this log, including the total number of OSHA recordable incidents, total number of hours worked, total number of missed and restricted days, injury and illness types, and identifying company data.
+OSHA requires that specific information be provided to employees on this log, including the total number of OSHA recordable incidents, the total number of hours worked, the total number of missed and restricted days, injury and illness types, and identifying company data.

 Please see our detailed blog post on the OSHA 300A for more information.

 If you are an establishment with more than 20 employees covered under the OSHA recordkeeping requirements, you need to submit your OSHA 300A information electronically to OSHA using their injury tracking application (ITA).

 Establishments currently have until July 1st of the following year to submit their 300A information to OSHA for the previous year.
 While OSHA's electronic submissions are under potential revision (See below) the 300A electronic submission appears here to stay.

 For more detailed guidance on how to use the Injury Tracking Application see our ITA guide.